Submarine: 1863–1904

-The submarine became a potentially viable weapon with the development of the Whitehead torpedo, designed in 1866 by British engineer Robert Whitehead, the first practical self-propelled or "locomotive" torpedo.
-The spar torpedo that had been developed earlier by the Confederate States Navy was considered to be impracticable, as it was believed to have sunk both its intended target, and probably H. L. Hunley, the submarine that deployed it.
+The submarine became feasible as potential weapon with the development of the Whitehead torpedo, designed in 1866 by British engineer Robert Whitehead, the first practical self-propelled torpedo.
+The spar torpedo that had been developed earlier by the Confederate States Navy was considered to be impracticable, as it was believed to have sunk both its intended target, and H. L. Hunley, the submarine that deployed it.

 The Irish inventor John Philip Holland built a model submarine in 1876 and in 1878 demonstrated the Holland I prototype.
 This was followed by a number of unsuccessful designs.
 In 1896, he designed the Holland Type VI submarine, which used internal combustion engine power on the surface and electric battery power underwater.
 Launched on 17 May 1897 at Navy Lt.
 Lewis Nixon's Crescent Shipyard in Elizabeth, New Jersey, Holland VI was purchased by the United States Navy on 11 April 1900, becoming the Navy's first commissioned submarine, christened USS Holland.